No Cyprus aid deal before Feb election - German paper

 “The incumbent Christofias categorically rejects the sale of state companies.
-Without privatization revenues the country cannot be reformed,” the paper quoted sources in Brussels as saying.
+Without privatisation revenues the country cannot be reformed,” the paper quoted sources in Brussels as saying.

 Cyprus sought financial aid - which could be up to 17.5 billion euros ($22.6 billion), equal to its entire gross domestic product - from the European Union and IMF last June.
 Its economic woes stem from its banks’ heavy exposure to crisis-racked Greece.